will62794/will62794.github.io/_posts/2024-12-02-interaction-graphs.markdown

 \end{align*}
 $$

-That is, this merged action adds a new message into $$vote\_msg$$ only if no existing node has already put such a message into $$vote\_msg$$ (i.e. since nodes can't vote twice in the original protocol).
+This atomic action adds a new message into $$vote\_msg$$ only if no existing node has already put such a message into $$vote\_msg$$ (i.e. since nodes can't vote twice in the original protocol).

-Due to the structured, acyclic nature of this protocol's interaction graph, we could continue applying this compositional rule to further reduce verification time, but even if we go ahead with this initial reduction, we can see significant improvement.
+Due to the structured, acyclic nature of this protocol's interaction graph, we could continue applying this compositional rule to further accelerate verification, but even if with this initial reduction, we can see significant improvement.
 Now that we have developed an abstraction of the $$\{SendRequestVote, SendVote\}$$ sub-protocol that preserves its interactions with the rest of the protocol, we can try verifying the rest of the protocol against this abstraction e.g.

 $$
 \begin{align*}